GSA/digitalgov.gov/content/resources/3/negotiated-terms-of-service-agreements.md

       </td>

       <td style="text-align: left;vertical-align: top;border: none">
-        Ustream no longer has a free service.Â Contact Ustream to discuss amendments for their Pro and Enterprise plans
+        Ustream no longer has a free service.
+Contact Ustream to discuss amendments for their Pro and Enterprise plans
       </td>
     </tr>